 Rosa Luxemburg called for “the nationalization of the large and middle-sized estates and the union of industry and agriculture.”
 But instead of denouncing the Bolsheviks as ‘defenders of small-capitalist ... interests’, she wrote quite correctly:

 “That the soviet government in Russia has not carried through these mighty reforms -- who can reproach them for that!
 It would be a sorry jest indeed to demand or expect of Lenin and his comrades that, in the brief period of their rule, in the centre of the gripping whirlpool of domestic and foreign struggles, ringed about by countless foes and opponents -- to expect that under such circumstances they should already have solved, or even tackled, one of the most difficult tasks, indeed, we can safely say, the most difficult task of the social transformation of society!
 Even in the West, under the most favorable conditions, once we have come to power, we too will break many a tooth on this hard nut before we are out of the worst of the thousands of complicated difficulties of this gigantic task!”
-(The Russian Revolution)3.
-The national question
+(The Russian Revolution)

 “The appeal to the international proletariat was only one side of a largely-laid policy for international support of the Russian Revolution.
 The other side was the policy and propaganda of ‘national self-determination’ in which the class outlook was even more definitely sacrificed than in the concept of ‘people's revolution’, in favor of an appeal to all classes of certain peoples.”
 (Thesis 50)